panpf/sketch/README_EN.md

 `by Google Translate`

-Sketch is an image loader on Android that allows developers to read images from a local or network and display them on a page after processing
+Sketch is a powerful and comprehensive image loader on Android, with support for GIF, gesture zooming, block display super large image

 ![sample](docs/res/sample.jpg)